Download pdf version

 • Oral presentations of individual students’ projects.

-6 Shared Google Drive
+7.1 Shared Google Drive

-7 Publications & Textbooks
+7.2 Publications and Textbooks

 The reading material at the basis of this course is composed of a mixture of publications and chapters mostly from two textbooks (Gandrud, 2015; Wickham and Grolemund, 2017).
 We will also study the “Guides to” published by the British Ecological Society.
 Please find below the references used in each chapter.
 This list is not exhaustive and additional literature will be provided in class.